LeoGreenleaf/return-toSleep/README.md

 ## base case
 When the current point is the treasure return true.
-When the current point is on a wall or nto on anything(somehow) retunr false.
+When the current point is on a wall or nto on anything(somehow) return false.

 ## English or pseudocode description of algorithm
 If the current point is the treasure, return true.